DSC-SPIDAL/harp/website/content/docs/harpdaal/mfsgd.md

 For the intra-mapper parallel computing, we adopt a hybrid usage of TBB concurrent containers and OpenMP directives.

-## A Code Walk through of Harp-DAAL-SGD
+## A Code Walk Through of Harp-DAAL-SGD

 The main body of Harp-DAAL-SGD is the *mapCollective* function of class *SGDDaalCollectiveMapper*.